yearofmoo/AngularJS-Scope.onReady/README.md

 //or if fails somehow and you need to instruct all your directives about it
 $scope.$onFailure();

+//this will let you know if there are any events set
+$scope.$hasReadyEvents(); //true or false

 //then inside any of your directives within your template you can do this
 $scope.$whenReady(function() {